Bold and Easy Witch Hat Coloring Pages for Cozy Evenings (Free Printables)

 Comfy armchairs, bookshelves, and snug little nooks that color in nice and slow.

-What scenes do these bold and easy witch hat coloring pages include?
+What makes these bold and easy witch hat coloring pages different from a typical Halloween coloring book?